Commercial bank money holds the key to a potentially safer tokenized economy

 The idea that on-chain tokenized bank deposits would be economically and legally equivalent to traditional off-chain deposits is intriguing.
 It could enable peer-to-peer settlement between KYC-verified users on the Ohanae Platform, potentially providing a more secure and streamlined method of conducting transactions 24x7.

-It is also worth noting the potential benefits of deposit insurance schemes and policies meant to reduce the risk of criminal activities, such as money laundering, that could be facilitated by banks in this context.
+It is also worth noting the Special Reserve Account policies meant to reduce the risk of criminal activities, such as money laundering, that could be facilitated by banks in this context.

 - Deposit insurance schemes are mechanisms that protect depositors' money in the event of a bank failure.
 This type of policy can be beneficial because it gives people confidence that their deposits are safe and can be retrieved even if the bank goes bankrupt or defaults on its obligations.